http-wasm/http-wasm/content/http-handler-abi.md

 ;; get_uri writes the URI to memory if it isn't larger than `buf_limit`, e.g.
 ;; "/v1.0/hi?name=panda".
 The result is its length in bytes.
 ;;
+;; Note: The host should return "/" instead of empty for a request with no URI.
+;;
 ;; Note: The URI may include query parameters.
 ;;
 ;; Note: A host who fails to get the URI will trap (aka panic, "unreachable"